A baby sleep sack is the perfect sleeping essential that will give your bundle of joy the best sleep possible.

 Whatever fabric you go for, always keep in mind what your baby is wearing underneath.

 If you’re making your baby wear thick pajamas or onesies, then a muslin sleep sack will be enough.
-Although, if they’re only in their diapers or only have a shirt on, then sleep bags with regular cotton or wool fabric will probably be best.
+Although, if they’re only in their diapers or only have a shirt on, sleep bags with regular cotton or wool fabric will probably be best.

 By mobility, we mean how much room the sleep sack can give for your baby’s arms and legs.

 Some sleep sacks come with built-in sleeves, but all of the best organic sleep sacks we listed down are sleeveless.
 This makes it work well for whatever your baby is wearing underneath.

 It also gives more freedom for your baby’s arms which is great!

 For the legs, a baby sleep sack with a lot of legroom is a must.
 Tight leg spaces will force your baby’s legs to stretch and straighten out.
 This will interfere with proper hip development and can cause hip dysplasia for your baby.

 When picking a sleep sack for your little one, make sure that you pick the right size.
 A sleep sack that’s too small can lead to hip problems, while a sleep sack that’s too large might not feel cozy for your baby.